gabitephnadze-cpu/chart/README.md

-This code generates a desktop type calculator.
+This code converts km to mile and mile to km.